FormIt3D/autodesk-formit-360-windows-help-old/Creating Columns with Array/Creating the Columns with Array.md

 ### Creating the Columns with Array
 ---

-> If you did not complete the last section, click the File &gt; Open and choose **farnsworth03.axm** from the FormIt Primer folder.
+> If you did not complete the last section, click File &gt; Open and choose **farnsworth03.axm** from the FormIt Primer datasets folder.

 ---